 For secure connections to remote servers over SSL, all current versions of ColdFusion require the remote system's SSL certificate to exist in ColdFusion's certificate truststore.
 This includes any calls from <cfdocument>, <cfhttp>, <cfldap>, etc. The default truststore is the JRE's cacerts file.
 This file is typically located in the following places:

 Use the Java keytool (or a GUI wrapper) to import the remote server's SSL certificate into ColdFusion's truststore.
-The keytool is part of the Java SDK and can be found in the following places:
+The keytool is part of the Java SDK and is typically located in the following places:

 - Server Configuration: